Lab: BGP Multiple Providers Default Primary and Backup FullPartial

 route-map PREPEND_PATH permit 20

-Then apply the route-map into the router process:
+Then apply the route-map into the BGP router process:

 2: Having the network 172.16.220.0 reachable from the SF link (path preferred)